Instructor Information and Grossmont College | Photography Course Policies

 Instructors are obligated, at the beginning of the semester, to announce to their students their policy regarding excessive absence.
 In accordance with Grossmont College policy, when absences exceed the number of hours that a class meets in a week, the instructor may drop the student from the class for excessive absences.
 It is the student’s responsibility to discuss anticipated extensive absences with the instructor.
 Make-up work for an absence of any kind must be completed to the satisfaction of the instructor.
 No absence relieves the student of the responsibility of completing all work assigned.

-If you are not present during the entire class or leave class early without prior discussion with the instructor, you will be considered absent from the class with an unexcused absence.
+Attendance will be recorded at the end of each class meeting.
+If you leave class early without prior discussion with the instructor, you will be considered absent from the class with an unexcused absence.

 For lecture | lab courses which are scheduled to meet for six hours per week, the third unexcused absence could result in your being dropped from the class.